 Early Life

-Scott Farquhar was born in December 1979, in Parramatta, Sydney, Australia.
-He showed an early interest in technology, spending countless hours with computers as a child.
-He attended Castle Hill Primary School, James Ruse Agricultural High School, and graduated from the University of New South Wales with a Bachelor of Science in Information Technology (BIT).
+Scott Farquhar was born in December 1979 in Parramatta, Sydney, Australia.
+He attended Castle Hill Primary School and James Ruse Agricultural High School.
+Farquhar developed an early interest in computers and technology, which would later shape his career.
+He graduated from the University of New South Wales with a Bachelor of Science in Information Technology (BIT).

 Rise to Success